crackpawt/crackpawt/README.md

 - i dont do rp, only jokes with friends.
 - if im in a bad mood i prolly wont be talking
 - dniuf usually means im tired nd not feeling like talking
+- if u play dw with me be patient my hands sieze up alot
-- im a little mean sounding but just be cool and not on my dni nd we're cool i love and ADORE meeting new people i promise!! ^_^
+- im a little mean sounding but just be cool and not on my dni nd we're cool i love meeting new people i promise
+-  i kin nd yume characters shamelessly doubles r fine its gen whatever

 </details>